 MENTOR Oregon Artists Show the “Value” of their Work

-The Brooklyn Art Space Alternative to Employment program's 6th art show, this one called "Value," was another stunning success.
+The Brooklyn Art Space Alternative to Employment program’s 6th art show, this one called “Value,” was another stunning success.
 Over 70 attendees gathered to view and purchase artwork created by MENTOR Oregon’s Vocational programs.
-The theme was focused on found objects and sensory objects that many of the individuals we serve use in their daily lives.
+The theme was focused on found objects and sensory objects that many of our consumers use in their daily lives.

 The show created interest among family, friends, staff, and commnunity members.
 The atmosphere of the event even drew in people walking by to see what was going on.
 All of the shows that the Brooklyn Art Space has put on has helped it secure its place in the surrounding art community.

 “We are excited for another year of creating art” Brooklyn Arts program director Joshua Peyton said.
-“We enjoy connecting with our community through our shows and giving back to the individuals by selling their talented pieces.”
+“We enjoy connecting with our community through our shows and giving back to our clients by selling their talented pieces.”